A zoo of Kleinian groups

 Abikoff's web group A web group is a finitely generated Kleinian group for which each component stabiliser is quasi-Fuchsian.
 The Apollonian gasket group is also a web group, but it is quasi-Fuchsian.
 The group we give here is web but not quasi-Fuchsian.
 The generators are four parabolics, two pairing the small tangent circles and two pairing the large tangent circles.
 [KAG, example 23]

 Jørgensen-Marden groups These groups are two groups which are topologically equivalent but not quasiconformally equivalent.
 They both uniformise the product of a punctured torus with an open interval.
-They are geometrically infinite discrete groups, but the limit sets fill the Riemann sphere [KAG, Example 43].
+They are geometrically infinite discrete groups of the first kind [KAG, Example 43].

 Let \(a = \sqrt{1+i} \), \( b = \sqrt{1-i} \), \( c = \frac{1}{2} - i\frac{\sqrt{3}}{2} \).